Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Transferable Skills Set Development: Investing time in developing the skills required by other fields.
+- Transferable Skill Set Development: Spending time into developing skills needed by other fields.

 Negativity

-- Be Positive: Recognize the positive aspects of your character when feeling overwhelmed
+- Refocus on Positivity: Embrace the positive aspects of your character even when you’re feeling overwhelmed

-- Concentrate on sustainability: See how work contributes to sustainability.
+- Concentrate on sustainability: See how you can contribute to sustainability through your work.

 Overcommitting Workload